What people have said so far:All comments are unedited with any names removed |

 important then sitting out a good tour.

-To ban a rider from dalmac for not having his flag on properly is to get loose sight of the orginal intent of dalmac.
-Reconsider being so legalistic and more realistic and let Rick ride.
+To ban a rider from dalmac for not having his flag on properly

 The original intent of flags was to provide a means of safety.
 Like a